futo-org/grayjay-plugin-bilibili/README.md

 ## TO-DO
 - [ ]   Seems like video links time out and stop working fairly quickly.
 Can we prevent that by send cookies along with the requests?
+- [ ]   Check the user agent in the auth config
 ## Bugs
 - [ ]   Links in posts aren't clickable
 - [ ]   When going back from a post detail opened on a channel page hangs the app